samthiriot/knime-shapefiles-as-WKT/docs/pages/0_read_shapefiles/index.md

 ![Capture](capture.png)

 This workflow demonstrates how to read data from the [ESRI shapefile format](https://en.wikipedia.org/wiki/Shapefile).
-The node "Read shapefile as WKT" decodes the geometries and produces one row per geometry.
+The node "Read from Shapefile" decodes the geometries and produces one row per geometry.

 * open the output table of one of these nodes, and observe how the geometries are encoded in a column "the_geom"; this format is the Well-Known Text format.
 * compare the outputs of the various nodes; observe how the geometries can be lines of polygons